Skip to main content

 Risks of Salt Poisoning

 Salt is everywhere.
-It's in our pantries and on our kitchen tables.
-It's present in most foods we eat and some beverages we drink.
-It is essential for our bodies to function properly.
-However, it also can be dangerous, or in some cases even deadly.
+It's in our pantries, on our kitchen tables, and present in most foods and beverages we consume.
+It's essential for our bodies to function properly.
+However, it also can be dangerous—or in some cases even deadly.

-"Salt poisoning is a real thing," says Sherrie Pace with Utah Poison Control Center.
+"Salt poisoning is a real thing," says Sherrie Pace, outreach education manager at the Utah Poison Control Center.
 "There are dangerous salt ingestion practices demonstrated on the Internet that some people will follow, and they don't understand the risk"

 Hypernatremia is the medical term for salt poisoning.
 It refers to high levels of sodium in the blood, which draws water out of the cells.